unfogged/unfogged-protocol/README.md

 Rochester, MI 48308

 > 📌 **Legal Disclosure**: This project is intended for adults.
 No content or links (including affiliate links) are targeted at users under 13 years old.

+> Unfogged is a public-welfare project with trademark intent.
+Name and materials pending formal 501(c)(3) registration and open-license documentation.